-Please refer to https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html for more information on what the CDC recommends in case of having to leave course early due to COVID.
+Please refer to What to Do If You Are Sick for more information on what the CDC recommends in case of having to leave course early due to COVID.

-For overnight & expedition courses all participants will undergo antigen testing on day 1 and day 5 of their course.
+For overnight and expedition courses, all participants will undergo antigen testing on Day 1 and Day 5 of their course.

 All participants will practice enhanced personal hygiene.
 Daily health checks and logs will be kept.

-All participants will use enhanced hygiene practices for reducing the risk of spreading Covid-19, such as frequent hand washing, sanitizing, and regular symptom checks.
-Participants may be asked to wear approved personal protective equipment (including a cloth face cover or mask) and must comply if requested to do so.
-If they are unwilling to use these practices they'll be removed from course and no refund or course credit will be offered.
+All participants will use enhanced hygiene practices for reducing the risk of spreading COVID-19, such as frequent hand washing, sanitizing, and regular symptom checks.
+Participants may be asked to wear approved personal protective equipment (including a KN95 or surgical mask) and must comply if requested to do so.
+If they are unwilling to use these practices, they will be removed from course, and no refund or course credit will be offered.

 In the case of a participant exhibiting COVID-19 symptoms while on course, the participant will be isolated from the group and given a molecular/NAAT test.
 If the test results yield a positive result, the participant will be removed from the course.
 We recommend purchasing Tuition Protection Plan insurance to protect your tuition in case this happens.